Luca (The Bear): Biography

 Luca is a "handsome, tattooed" professional chef with special skills in pastry.
 Carmy and Luca's tattoos were designed by the same tattoo artist, Benny Shields.
 He is similar to Carmy Berzatto (Jeremy Allen White) in skill level, but Luca is much more sanguine and philosophical.
+He was Carmy's sous chef at one time.

 Introduced in the season two episode "Honeydew," Luca worked at Noma in Copenhagen and helped train Marcus Brooks (Lionel Boyce) in pastry.
 Poulter said that "Honeydew" director Ramy Youssef described the Marcus–Luca relationship to him as being like an unfolding lotus blossom.

 His character reappeared in the season three finale, "Forever," which was set at the "funeral" for a fictional three-Michelin star Chicago restaurant called Ever, where both Carmy and Luca had once worked for Chef Andrea Terry (Olivia Colman).
 Working for Carmy at Ever was stressful, and Luca ultimately needed to "get away," but they developed a strong bond nonetheless.
 Luca told Sydney (Ayo Edebiri) that he had come back to Chicago to check on his unnamed sister who lived there.

-Chef Luca, who is experienced and talented enough to run his own restaurant, came in to stage (intern for a pittance) at the Bear in season four, helping out Marcus at pastry in particular.
-Media writers have speculated that Chef Luca will join the Bear crew full-time as chef de cuisine when Sydney Adamu (Ayo Edebiri) becomes executive chef following the departure of Carmy.